toshiro-en-miyamoto/linux/raspios.md

 ## GCC

-Debian Bullseye Desktop release comes with Build Essential, which has GCC 10.2.1 by default.
-According to [C++ Standards Support in GCC](https://gcc.gnu.org/projects/cxx-status.html), although GCC's support is still experimental, many C++20 features are implemented by version 10.2.
+Debian bookworm desktop release comes with Build Essential, which has GCC 12.2.0 by default.
+According to [C++ Standards Support in GCC](https://gcc.gnu.org/projects/cxx-status.html), although GCC's support is still experimental, many C++20 features are implemented by version 12.2.
 Notabe exception is the Module supprt.
 Therefore the default C++ is enough to study C++20.

 ## Clang